-&lt;sup>37 As the Associations addressed in three comment letters submitted during the process for developing the Guidance, there are technical flaws in the Guidance.
-We have attached those three comment letters to this letter, and request that they be included in the administrative record for this NEPA review process.
-See Attachment E.
+$^{^{21}}$ As the Associations addressed in three comment letters submitted during the process for developing the Guidance, there are technical flaws in the Guidance.
+We have attached those three comment letters to this letter, and request that they be included in the administrative record for the contemplated ITRs.
+See Attachment C. There are also flaws with Wood et al. (2012), but that paper is more current than the 1995 criteria.